nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-functional-testing.md

 npm run test:watch
 ```

-For an example of how to launch a nuxeo server and run the tests using maven, please check
+For an example of how to launch a Nuxeo server and run the tests using maven, please check
 [Nuxeo Web UI's functional tests](https://github.com/nuxeo/nuxeo-web-ui/tree/master/ftest) or [Nuxeo DAM's functional tests for Web UI on LTS 2019](https://github.com/nuxeo/marketplace-dam/tree/6.4_10.10/ftest/web-ui/webdriver).

 ### Debugging